How to encrypt my server and decrypt it remotely with Dropbear SSH?

 grub2-mkconfig --output /etc/grub2.cfg

-We will have to edit the dropbear ssh server configuration and to specify where our SSH keys are stored.
-You will enter your server (before it is decrypted) via SSH, and the supported authentication method is only SSH Key-based.
+We will have to edit the dropbear ssh server configuration and specify where our SSH keys are stored.
+You will need to enter your server (before it is decrypted) via SSH as the supported authentication method is only SSH Key-based.
 The password authentication method is not supported.
 Open the configuration by typing this command:

 vim /etc/dracut.conf.d/crypt-ssh.conf